Khara-Khoto: Exploration

 Russian explorers Grigory Potanin and Vladimir Obruchev heard rumours that somewhere downstream the Ejin River an ancient city was waiting.
 This knowledge gave impetus to the Asian Museum, St. Petersburg, to launch a new Mongol-Sichuan expedition under the command of Pyotr Kuzmich Kozlov.

 However, Khara-Khoto was earlier discovered by a Buryat person called Tsokto Badmazhapov in the spring of 1907.
-Badmazhapov sent photographs and a handwritten description of Khara-khoto to the Geographical Society in St Petersburg.
+Badmazhapov sent photographs and a handwritten description of Khara-Khoto to the Geographical Society in St Petersburg.
 On May 1, 1908, during his 1907–1909 expedition to Central Asia, Kozlov arrived at Khara-Khoto and, with a dinner and gift of a gramophone to a local Torghut lord Dashi Beile, obtained permission to dig at the site.
 Over 2,000 books, scrolls and manuscripts in the Tangut language were uncovered.
 Kozlov initially sent ten chests of manuscripts and Buddhist objects to St. Petersburg, returning again in May 1909 for more objects.
 The books and woodcuts were found in June, while excavating a stupa outside city walls some 400 m westward.

 Sir Aurel Stein excavated Khara-Khoto during his third Central Asian expedition from July 1913 to February 1916, surveying Khara-Khoto for eight days at the end of May 1914.
 The findings from this research was incorporated in chapter 13 of Stein's first volume of Innermost Asia.

 Langdon Warner visited Khara-Khoto in 1925.

 Folke Bergman first traveled to Khara-Khoto in 1927, returning in 1929 and staying for a year and a half in the area.
 He made maps of Khara-Khoto and the Ejin River area, surveyed watchtowers and fortresses, finding a large number of xylographs.
 Bergman noted that Kozlov's and Stein's visits were cursory and some of their published documentation was partially incorrect.

 Sven Hedin and Xu Xusheng led the Sino-Swedish Expedition on archaeological excavations of the site between 1927–31.
 After Hedin, John DeFrancis visited in 1935.

 Further Chinese excavations between 1983 and 1984 by Li Yiyou, Inner Mongolian Institute of Archaeology, have produced some 3,000 more manuscripts.
 In addition to books, these excavations unearthed building materials, daily items, production instruments and religious art.
-Satellite photos show that the site is currently being preserved.